 DBAs are filed with the county.
 You’ll want to contact your local County Recorder to find out exactly what forms to submit and what they’re submission process is.
 You can find the local county recorder’s office by searching “YOURCOUNTY county recorder”.

 Your EIN is like your Social Security Number for your company.
-It’s required for Corporations and LLC’s and optional for DBA’s (if you don’t have any employees, then it’s required).
-However, if you are a DBA and don’t obtain an EIN you will be forced to use your Social Security Number on many documents so it’s typically recommended you obtain the EIN to prevent identity theft.
-You can apply online with the IRS or via IRS Form SS-4.
+It’s required for Corporations and LLCs and is optional for DBAs unless you have employees (then it’s required).
+If you are a DBA and don’t obtain an EIN you will be forced to use your Social Security Number on many documents so obtaining the EIN is recommended to prevent identity theft.

 Now that you’ve registered your business name you need to obtain a business license for your company – this authorizes your company to do business in your city or county.
 Typically this also involves registering for state taxes and permits (the city may require them as part of the business licensing process).